 – NonprofitHR in the 2021 Nonprofit Diversity Practices report

 One of the goals in starting the Leading EDGE internship program was to build a pipeline of talent for the nonprofit sector, and, importantly, to ensure the diversity of that pipeline.
 We believe that our sector’s ability to change the world is not possible without diversity, equity, and inclusion (DEI).
-The Leading EDGE recruitment team takes a proactive approach to reaching underrepresented and first-generation student populations for you by building relationships with various institutions such as historically black colleges (HBCU’s) and diversity programs at local universities and community colleges.
+The Leading EDGE recruitment team takes a proactive approach to reach underrepresented and first-generation student populations for you by building relationships with various institutions such as historically black colleges (HBCU’s) and diversity programs at local universities and community colleges.

 Reason #2: Start or Enhance Your Recruitment Strategy